 Type 1 diabetes

-Since the exact cause isn’t clear, type 1 diabetes isn’t preventable.
-It also isn’t curable.
-Anyone with type 1 diabetes needs insulin therapy to live because their pancreas doesn’t function at all.
+Because the exact cause is unclear, type 1 diabetes isn’t preventable nor is it curable.
+Anyone with type 1 diabetes needs insulin therapy because their pancreas doesn’t function.

 Type 2 diabetes

 Type 2 diabetes starts with insulin resistance.
-That means your body no longer uses insulin well, so your blood glucose levels can become too high or too low.
+This means your body no longer uses insulin well, so your blood glucose levels can become too high or too low.

-It can also mean that your pancreas is still producing insulin, but it’s just not enough to accomplish the job.
-Most of the time, type 2 diabetes develops due to a combination of insulin deficiency and ineffective use of insulin.
+Type 2 diabetes can also mean that your pancreas produces insulin but not enough.
+Most of the time, type 2 diabetes develops due to a combination of

 This type of diabetes may also have a genetic or environmental cause.
-Other things that may contribute to type 2 diabetes include poor diet, a lack of exercise, and obesity.
+Other factors contributing to type 2 diabetes include:

 In some cases, the pancreas eventually stops producing insulin, so insulin therapy becomes necessary.

-If you have prediabetes, it means your blood glucose levels are outside of the normal range, but not high enough for you to have diabetes.
-This could happen if your pancreas is slowing down production of insulin or your body isn’t using insulin as well as it should.
+If you have prediabetes, your blood glucose levels are outside the standard range but not high enough for you to have diabetes.
+This could happen if your pancreas slows down insulin production or your body doesn’t use insulin as well as it should.

-You may be able to prevent or delay the onset of type 2 diabetes by changing your diet, managing your weight, and exercising regularly.
+You may be able to prevent or delay the onset of type 2 diabetes by:

 Gestational diabetes occurs only during pregnancy.
 Because there are more risks to mother and baby, extra monitoring during pregnancy and delivery is necessary.